aws-samples/failure-analysis-assistant/README_en.md

 # Failure Analysis Assistant (FA2) Slack App Version

-> **Note**: This version of FA2 uses an agent based on the Tree of Thinking (ToT) and ReACT algorithms and is currently under validation.
+> **Note**: This version of FA2 uses an agent based on the ReACT algorithm and is currently under validation.
 The source code and implementation may undergo significant changes.

 [日本語で読む](./README.md)